tweepy/tweepy/docs/streaming_how_to.rst

 Async Streaming
 ---------------
-Streams not terminate unless the connection is closed, blocking the thread.
+Streams do not terminate unless the connection is closed, blocking the thread.
 Tweepy offers a convenient **async** parameter on **filter** so the stream will run on a new thread.
 For example ::